 Dun Building, the World Building which was also known as the Pulitzer Building, the Commercial Cable Building, and Madison Square Garden.

-In Philadelphia, Phoenix Columns were used for structural support in the Frankfort Arsenal Rolling Mill, the pump room at the Fairmount Waterworks, City Hall, and the Public Ledger Building at Sixth & Chestnut Streets.
+In Philadelphia, Phoenix Columns were used for structural support in the Frankfort Arsenal Rolling Mill, the pump room at the Philadelphia Fairmount Waterworks, City Hall, and the Public Ledger Building at Sixth & Chestnut Streets.
 Phoenix Columns were used in bridge work for compression

 trusses and for structural supports.
 They were used for shoring up sections of mines.